-In this time we'll get to know you really well so that when you are approved we know what type of foster children will fit in best with you and your family.
+In this time your Foster Care Development Worker will get to know you really well so that when you are approved they know what type of foster children will fit in best with you and your family.

 Having this time also allows you to reflect on how fostering is going to impact you and your family.
-You'll be invited to attend Skills to Foster training to help you practically prepare for your role as a foster carer too.
+You'll be invited to attend Skills to Foster training to help you practically prepare for your role as a foster carer.